mherrmann/helium/README.md

 ## History

-I (Michael Herrmann) originally developed Helium in 2013 for a Polish IT startup called [HeliumHQ](https://heliumhq.com/) / BugFree software.
+I (Michael Herrmann) originally developed Helium in 2013 for a Polish IT startup called BugFree software.
+(It could be that you have seen Helium before at https://heliumhq.com.)
 We shut down the company at the end of 2019 and I felt it would be a shame if Helium simply disappeared from the face of the earth.
 So I invested some time to modernize it and bring it into a state suitable for open source.

 Helium used to be available for both Java and Python.
 But I because I now only use it from Python, I didn't have time to bring the Java implementation up to